csucdsi/dsi-website-archive/content/post/2018-03-06-bioinformatics-class-s18.md

 slug: bioinformatics-class-s18
 ---

-Interested in analying genomic expression data?
+Interested in analyzing genomic expression data?
 Interested in the tools that Biologists use to analyze DNA data?

 Join us on **Tuesday March 13 at 2pm in MLIB 442** to hear Dr. Gordon Wolfe and Dr. Dave Keller from Biology presenting an overview and update on BIOL 482: Bioinformatics. **[[RSVP here]](https://goo.gl/forms/b74yuOj72fRKKnsC3)**